 Litecoin is the world’s first altcoin, and like Bitcoin, it is also an open-sourced P2P digital currency.

 But unlike the turbulent surges in other crypto-coins, Litecoin has remained consistently in the list of top 5 currencies by market cap.
-And it has also proved to be a relatively safe bet in comparison its peers.
+And it has also proved to be a relatively safe bet in comparison to its peers.

 That’s why Litecoin has become more precious in recent days.
 Many investors are now looking for ways to securely store Litecoins.